home-assistant/home-assistant.io/source/docs/assist/voice_remote_local_assistant.markdown

    * Under **Speech-to-text**, select **faster-whisper**.
    * Under **Text-to-speech**, select **piper**.
    * Depending on your language, you may be able to select different language variants.
 1. That's it.
-You ensured your voice commands are processed locally on your device.
+You ensured your voice commands can be processed locally on your device.
 1. If you haven't done so yet, [expose your devices to Assist](/projects/private-voice-assistant/voice_remote_expose_devices/#exposing-your-devices).
    * Otherwise you won't be able to control them by voice.